christianmosveen/gitbook/commands/reflog.md

-# Clone
+# Reflog
-Clone a repository for local usage
+Print a log showing the history of the commits HEAD has pointed to

 ```
-git clone <repo clone url>
+git reflog
 ```

 #### Assignments
-1. Clone a repo
+1. Create a commit, and then discard it with reset --hard.
+Do some changes and commit them.
+How can you now get back to the discarded commit?